terra-ops/terra-cli/README.md

 Terra is the spiritual successor to Aegir & DevShop.

+Terra uses Docker and Docker compose to stand up websites.

-It is being designed to work both as a local development solution and as a scalable production hosting platform.
+Terra is being designed to work both as a local development solution and as a scalable production hosting platform.

 Terra is in it's infancy, but we encourage you to try it out.